PManlio/pmanlio/README.md

 ### A few things about me ☝️
 I started my CS carrier because I fell in love with World of Warcraft when I was a child.
 And I thought: I want to create a game like that!
 Well, fast forward some year and I started with my Computer Engineering arc ahah.
-After a bachelor degree and a master degree I started working in the industry.
+After a bachelor degree and a master degree I started working in the web development industry.

 To list something that I like, I'd say 🤔:
 - 🌲 nature